TejBirringTM/EssentialServer/README.md

 #### Option B: New GitHub Repository

 1. Navigate to the [Essential Server GitHub repository](https://github.com/TejBirringTM/EssentialServer).
-2. Click 'Use this template'
+2. Click 'Use this template' followed by `Create a new repository`.
 3. Follow the instructions provided by GitHub to clone Essential Server into a new repository for your project.
 4. Using a terminal, clone the newly-created project repository to your local machine.
 5. Navigate to the local clone: